stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

 </details>
 <details open>
   <summary>Resource Mapping Templates</summary>
-  <p>The templates can be specified with secrets and configMaps that can be mapped from one tenant's namespace to some other tenant's namespace or within a tenant's namespace.</p>
+  <p>A template can be used to map secrets and configMaps from one tenant's namespace to another tenant's namespace, or within a tenant's namespace.</p>
 </details>

 ### Mandatory and Optional Templates